Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/leader-election-consistency-biased.markdown

 [Apache ZooKeeper](https://zookeeper.apache.org/) is a centralized service providing distributed synchronization, which can be used for various use cases in distributed systems such as leader election, configuration, distributed locks and more.
 It is highly reliable and widely used across the industry, both in open source projects such as Apache HBase and Apache Kafka), and by large companies such as Yahoo and Rackspace.

-{{% tip "Tip"%}} You don't have to download or setup Apache Zookeeper.
+{{% tip %}} You don't have to download or setup Apache Zookeeper.
 It comes packaged with XAP, and is automatically started and monitored by the XAP Manager. {{% /tip %}}

 # Usage